camunda/camunda-docs/docs/reference/glossary.md

 ### Orchestration core

+An orchestration core or orchestration cluster core includes Zeebe, Operate, Tasklist, Optimize, and Identity.

 ### Outbound Connector

 Outbound [Connectors](#connector) in Camunda 8 allow workflows to trigger with external systems or services, making it possible to integrate workflows with other parts of a business process or system architecture.